mp81ss/miniclib/readme.txt

 pointers are passed if not explicitely allowed and indexes are in valid range.

 See example.c or directly the headers (fully doxygenated), or the help file.

+With both CLang v11 and VS2019 is ~17% faster than utarray, see cv_bench.c